msx-demo/.github/docs/CONTRIBUTING.md

-# Contributing
+# CODE OF CONDUCT

-.github - docs/CONTRIBUTING.md
+.github - docs/CODE_OF_CONDUCT.md